From our kitchens to yours: Recipes from around the world

 - 1 large onion, diced and separated into two portions

 - Abundant garlic cloves, peeled and separated

 - Salt to taste

-- Combine tomatoes, half the onion, red bell peppers, garlic, guaque chilli, pasa chilli and coban chillis in a pot and cook until soft.
+- Combine tomatoes, half the onion, red bell peppers, garlic, guaque chili, pasa chili and coban chilis in a pot and cook until soft.
 It is recommended to brown the skins, but make sure they do not completely burn.

-- Move the chilli mixture to a blender and puree.
+- Move the chili mixture to a blender and puree.
 Add 120ml turkey stock, to thin, if desired.
 Set sauce aside.

 - Combine turkey legs, remaining onion and garlic cloves in a large pot and cook until turkey is thoroughly cooked through.

 - Add the red sauce to the turkey and stir well.

 - Add abundant zamat (or regular coriander) and bring to a boil.
 Reduce heat to medium low and cook for 30 more minutes.

 - Salt to taste.
 Serve in bowls, garnished with coriander, paired with white tamales and white rice if desired.